Jupiter Divorce Jurisdiction and Venue Disputes

 In some cases, two states may have apparent jurisdiction over a family law matter.
 You need an attorney who is well versed in jurisdiction and venue disputes.
-George E. Gelb has over 3 decades experience in jurisdiction and venue disputes.
+Our team has over 3 decades experience in jurisdiction and venue disputes.

-Contact George Gelb today with any questions you may have.
+Contact us today with any questions you may have.
 We proudly serve the following areas: